Learn what Kanban swimlanes are and how they can help teams improve their work organization and prioritization.

 Let’s briefly go over each one of them.

 To visualize the work of different teams or individuals, you can create dedicated Kanban swimlanes for them.
-For example, you can separate the design team in your organization that is working on some creative stuff on your company’s website, and the development team, that is dealing with the technical part.
+For example, you can separate the procurement team in your organization that is selecting vendors and negotiating contracts, and the application and assembly team, that is dealing with the technical part.
 This way, each team will have their own dedicated flow for their unique tasks while still retaining the ability to easily see what their colleagues are working on.

 Furthermore, you can use Kanban swimlanes to separate different clients so you can better visualize the work that you are preparing for each one of them.
 This scenario is not very common but it can be effective for some bigger, long-term clients of yours whom you want to make sure you provide with exceptional service all the time.